Understanding MasterCard’s Dispute Administration Fee

 Does the DAF Really Help Merchants?

 Unfortunately, €15 doesn’t adequately cover the costs associated with putting together and submitting a representment with compelling evidence and a well-reasoned cover letter.
-Mastercard’s heart is in the right place here, but blanket encouragement to engage in more represntments could be counterproductive.
+MasterCard's heart is in the right place here, but blanket encouragement to engage in more representments could be counterproductive.